expo/expo/docs/pages/get-started/installation.md

 import { Terminal } from '~/ui/components/Snippet';

 To develop applications with Expo, you need two tools.
-A command-line application called [Expo CLI](#1-expo-cli) to serve your project, and a mobile client app called [Expo Go](#2-expo-go-app-for-ios-and) to open the project on iOS and Android platforms.
+A command-line tool called [Expo CLI](#1-expo-cli) to serve your project, and a mobile client app called [Expo Go](#2-expo-go-app-for-ios-and) to open the project on iOS and Android platforms.
 Additionally, you can use any web browser to run the project on the web.

 > You don't need macOS to build an iOS app with Expo.
 You only need an iOS device to run the Expo Go app.
 Windows, Linux, and macOS are all supported for your development machine.

 ## 1. Expo CLI

-[Expo CLI](/workflow/expo-cli) is a command-line app that is the primary interface between a developer and Expo tools.
-You are going to use it for different tasks in the development life cycle of your project such as serving the project in development, viewing logs, opening the app on an emulator or a physical device, etc.
+[Expo CLI](/workflow/expo-cli) is a command-line tool that is the primary interface between a developer and other Expo tools.
+You are going to use it for different tasks in the development life cycle of your project such as serving the project in development, viewing logs, opening the app on an emulator or a physical device, and so on.

 ### Requirements

-To install and use Expo CLI, you need to have the following tools installed on your developer machine:
+To use Expo CLI, you need to have the following tools installed on your developer machine:

 - [Node.js LTS release](https://nodejs.org/en/)
 - [Git](https://git-scm.com)